 We are a public-spirited private school where, in addition to studying hard, students perform over 2,000 hours of community service each year.

 We encourage you to explore our website.
 If you like what you see, contact us either through an online inquiry or by phone (413) 339-4912.

 The best way to get to know the school is to visit campus.
-We host two Open Houses each year when current students guide visitors around the campus and faculty members are available to discuss their courses.
+We host three Open Houses each year when current students guide visitors around the campus and faculty members are available to discuss their courses.
 A full-day Campus Visit for prospective students is a good way to decide if The Academy is the right school and is required for a completed application.

 Click here to complete The Academy’s own online application.
 Click here to pursue an online application via Gateway to Prep Schools.
 The application fee will be waived for completed applications submitted before January 1, 2020.
 Please request a fee waiver if applying through Gateway to Prep Schools.